qdrant/quaterion-models/docs/source/index.rst

 Content
 -------

--  ``SimilarityModel`` - main class which contains encoder models with the head layer
+-  :class:`~quaterion_models.model.SimilarityModel` - main class which contains encoder models with the head layer
 -  Base class for Encoders
 -  Base class and various implementations of the Head Layers